 dumpThe filter is an indispensable tool in the development and debugging process of AnQiCMS templates.It can help us intuitively understand the internal world of variables, quickly locate and solve template display problems, thereby greatly improving development efficiency.Proficiently using this tool will make your AnQiCMS template development experience smoother.

-Q1: Why do I usedumpIs the output content of the filter a bunch of garbled text or difficult to read strings?
+Q1: Why do I usedumpIs the content output by the filter a pile of garbled or difficult-to-read strings?

-Q2: Idumpdefined a variable, but it did not display any content, or only displayednilWhat is the reason for this?
+Q2: Idumpcreated a variable, but it did not display any content, or only displayednilWhat is the reason for this?

-A2: Ifdumpthe filter outputsnilor it contains no content, which usually means that the variable is indeed empty in the scope of the current template, or the data it points to does not exist.
+A2: IfdumpThe filter outputtednilOr there is nothing, which usually means that the variable is indeed empty in the scope of the current template, or it points to data that does not exist.
 You need to check the following points:

-1. Variable name spelling: Confirm whether the variable name is completely correct, including the case.
+- Variable name spelling: Confirm whether the variable name is completely correct, including uppercase and lowercase.

-2. Data passed to the template: Check whether the variable has been correctly passed to the template in the backend logic.
+- Whether the data is passed into the template: Check whether the variable has been passed correctly to the template in the backend logic.

-3. Variable assignment logicTrace the source of the variable, check in the earlier logic (such asarchiveListIn the tag, controller code, etc., has the variable been correctly retrieved and assigned.It may have a value after some condition judgment, or it may not be able to obtain data due to a mismatch in filtering conditions.
+archiveListIn the tag, controller code, etc., is the variable correctly retrieved and assigned.It may have a value after some condition judgment, or it may not be able to obtain data due to a mismatch in filtering conditions.

-Q3:dumpThe Go struct information coming out (such as&models.Archive{Id:1, Title:"文章标题", ...}) I'm not very familiar with, how should I understand it?
+Q3:dumpThe Go structure information that comes out (such as&models.Archive{Id:1, Title:"文章标题", ...}) I'm not familiar with, how should I understand it?